Toggle mobile menu visibility

 Highlight of the year for apprentices, employers and work-based learning providers and practitioners, the awards are organised by the Welsh Government and supported by the National Training Federation for Wales (NTfW).
 Headline sponsor for the third year is Openreach.

-Praising Portal Training's contribution, headteacher Robert Edwards says Higher Apprenticeships have given staff the knowledge and skills to work in senior positions, secure internal promotion and become effective leaders both within and outside of the school.
+Praising Portal Training's contribution, headteacher Robert Edwards says Higher Apprenticeships have given staff the knowledge and skills to work in senior positions, secure internal promotion and become effective leaders both within and outside the school.

 Staff are now contributing to Powys-wide education strategies and talking to other schools across Wales about Newtown High School's successful improvement journey.